Law Courses

 LAW 846.
 Urban Justice & Policy3 Units

-Prerequisite(s): For Law School students: LAW 802, LAW 804, LAW 806, LAW 810, LAW 811, LAW 803, LAW 805, LAW 807, LAW 808, LAW 812, unless approved by Associate Dean of Academic Affairs.
+Prerequisite(s): For Law School students: LAW 802, LAW 804, LAW 806, LAW 810, LAW 811, LAW 803, LAW 805, LAW 807, LAW 808, LAW 812, unless approved by Associate Dean of Academic Affairs; all other students require graduate standing or permission of instructor.

-Description: All other students: must be a graduate student in good standing unless waived by the professor teaching the course.
-For other students: graduate status or permission of instructor.
-An interdisciplinary study of various theories and concepts of justice in cities.
+Description: An interdisciplinary study of various theories and concepts of justice in cities.
 Students will study selected urban policy problems through the perspectives of diverse theories and concepts of justice.

 For class offerings for a specific term, refer to the Schedule of Classes